Vega98/BadAvg/README.md

 ## Running a Federated Experiment

+> **_NOTE:_**  Default backbone network is _resnet18_.
+We experimented both with resnet18 and resnet50.
+If you want to change the backbone network, you need to do it manually by changing lines 8 and 35 of _models/simclr_model.py_ (possible choices: _resnet18, resnet34, resnet50_)

 The script `run_federated.py` launches a federated experiment: it pre-trains an image encoder on the chosen dataset partitions, (optionally) applies the BadAvg attack and finally evaluates the model on a specified downstream dataset, keeping track of classification accuracy and attack success rate.

 Control the experiment by editing the indicated knobs in the script (line 22).
 Example: